artcom/artcom.github.io/_drafts/interactive_maps_with_react_and_mapbox.md

 ---

 # Introduction
-For the [Bird Observatory Center in Skagen](http://www.skagenfuglestation.dk/) we had the requirement to implenent many interactive map applications for touchable screens.
-So our framework of choice is React we wanted to find a way to create maps as react components.
-This post gives a survey of our solution how to wrap the mapbox gl api with React.
+For the [Bird Observatory Center in Skagen](http://www.skagenfuglestation.dk/) we needed to build  interactive map applications for touchscreens.
+Because our framework of choice for this project was React we wanted to find a way to create our map applications with React components.
+This post gives a survey of our solution how to wrap the [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) Api with React.

 # React Integration
-The idea is to render a map as React component and render features as child components as follows:
+The idea is to render a map as a React component and to render features as child components as follows.

 ```
+Example:

   <Map>
     <PointFeature
       data={ [longitude, latitude] }